lixor-ab/lixor-web/README.md

 ## Deploy
 Deploy (to github pages), happens via travis-ci.
+Travis pushed the built files to master branch at git@github.com:lixor-ab/lixor-ab.github.io.git.

 Right now it can be accessed at: https://lixor-ab.github.io/.